CopernicaMarketingSoftware/Documentation/MarketingSuite/database-app/database-collections.md

 structure would then be a database with companies, with a collection containing the company employees as subprofiles.
 In a mailing you could target the company employees individually, because they all are stored inside a subprofile with their own details and email preferences.

-This way a company only has to be in the database once, without having to have a complicated and diffused profile.
+This way a company only has to be in the database once, without needing to have a complicated and diffused profile.
 By using collections, you are able to keep a clear overview in your database.

 Some quick facts about collections